ERISA, Pension & Benefits Litigation

 - and Schering-Plough in the settlement of claims of breach of fiduciary duty and ERISA violations by investors in connection with stock prices falling relating to study results that were released with regards to the cholesterol-lowering drug Vytorin; and

 - in the successful settlement of ERISA, securities and derivative claims related to Merck’s release, and ultimate withdrawal, of the pain medication Vioxx.

-- Morgan Stanley Investment Management in the dismissal of claims of a breach of fiduciary duty under ERISA asserted against an investment management by the Pension Benefit Guaranty Corporation, in a detailed decision that elucidates the standards for pleading a claim for violation of ERISA.
+- Morgan Stanley Investment Management in the dismissal of claims of a breach of fiduciary duty under ERISA asserted by the Pension Benefit Guaranty Corporation, in a detailed decision that elucidates the standards for pleading a claim for violation of ERISA.

 - The Kraft Heinz Company and various of its officers and directors in high-profile ERISA litigation following a series of disclosures concerning $15.4 billion in non-cash impairment charges reported by Kraft Heinz to its goodwill and intangible assets, including to the company’s Kraft cheese and Oscar Mayer brands, and an SEC subpoena related to Kraft Heinz’s procurement function.